 In the 1960s, the nonprofit Waterloo Foundation for the Arts restored the village and began holding major concerts and festivals, such as Lolapalooza.
 In 2006, the New Jersey State Parks Service assumed all responsibility for Waterloo Village; the State Park Service also oversees the surrounding Allamuchy Mountain State Park.

 Since then, Waterloo Village has been open only for passive recreation such as hiking, except for occasional special events, run by groups such as the Friends of Waterloo Village and the Canal Society of New Jersey.
-The nonprofit Winakung at Waterloo runs educational programs on site for school and scout groups and the resident Waterloo United Methodist Church holds weekly services.
+The New Jersey State Parks Service runs educational programs at the site’s recreated Lenape Village for school and scout groups and the resident Waterloo United Methodist Church holds weekly services.

 The Highlands Festival at Waterloo brings together all the stakeholders and fans of Waterloo Village to celebrate “All Things Local” in New Jersey.
 Once again, thousands of people of all ages can come enjoy our local heritage in this historic locale.